loregamer/BG3DialogueFinder/README.md

   • ***For any files in SharedSounds that don’t contain dialogue, Whisper will likely have printed garbled nonsense/bizarre sentences.*** If you find any of these feel free to submit an edit on the web app.
 I've cleared out some already but with 200,000+ entries there will still be plenty.

+It is not impossible that some files have been missed - I am far from the best at coding and pretty much everything was scraped/moved/imported using one thrown-together-at-2am python script or another.
+That being said, I'm pretty confident that it's all there.

 ### Usage Examples